spacemeshos/POET-OLD/protocol.md

 So, for example for DAG(4) and for a challenge identifier `0101` - The labels that should be included in the list are: 0101, 0100, 011, 00 and 1.
 This is basically an opening of a Merkle tree commitment.

 The complete proof data can be encoded in a tuple where the first value is φ and the second value is a list with t entries.
-Each of the t entries is a list starting with the node with identifier_t labelm, and a node for each siblining on the path to the root from node identifier_t:
+Each of the t entries is a list starting with the node with identifier_t label, and a node for each sibling on the path to the root from node identifier_t:

 { φ, {list_of_siblings_on_path_to_root_from_0}, .... {list_of_siblings_on_path_to_root_from_t} }